HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-bids-conversion.md

 # Convert your fMRI data into BIDS format

-**TODO:** [TIM] add info about BIDS format and how-to

 **TODO:** [TIM] add figures.
 It would definitely be nice to show a full tree of an example repostitory, and how it changes at each step of the way.

-**TODO:** [ANDREA] we need to add a step + script on how to anonymize even the filenames **at the hospital!** this is an important action point also highlighted in a recent email by  Hans. filenames of dicom/nift files must not have info (e.g., sub names) when they leave the hospital (i.e., when they are moved into hard  drives).
-Link the script I have to change these files. (we should do the same for DICOM/nifti headers and JSON if they carry any similar info).

-**NOTE:** [ANDREA] I have scripts to do some of the points below.
-For instance, the events files can and should (to avoid errors) be created from the mat files directly, the json files can be generated automatically, the nii files can be moved automatically.. etc. we should encourage people in using the scripts we already have to minimize issues in this first step

 ## BIDS standards